Finley is a male American Kestrel that was hatched on June 7, 2017.

 We would like to introduce Leroy!
 He is a new addition to the IRFC flying team.
 He is five-year-old male Harris Hawk and came from Lincoln, NE.
 In April 2018, we were approached to provide a loving family when his current falconer could no longer hunt with him in the fields of Nebraska due to knee surgery.
 We were honored, and thrilled, to be chosen to be Leroy's new family!
 He will be loved and a just a little spoiled by his new family and friends.

 Leroy is an experienced hunter and is just about the sweetest little boy ever.
-Leroy will be flying the fields of Northern Arizona looking for rabbits this fall.
-He will be doing our Raptor and Falconry Experiences so be sure to sign up to meet him.
+Leroy is now flying the fields of Northern Arizona looking for rabbits!.
+He is doing our Raptor and Falconry Experiences so be sure to book an experience to meet him.

 His first year...is he not the cutest boy?!